This post is also available in: French

 So what is the APA?
 Which expenses does the APA calculation include?
 How can you know how much your APA is going to be?

-This guide provides you all the information you need to know about the Advance Provisioning Allowance so that you can plan it beforehand and avoid bad surprises.
+This guide provides you all the information you need to know about the Advance Provisioning Allowance so that you can plan how much your yacht charter is going to cost beforehand and avoid bad surprises.

 What is the definition of the Advance Provisioning Allowance APA in yacht charter?